Striped whipsnake: Habitat

-The striped whipsnake is commonly found in a wide variety of habitats including shrub lands, grasslands, sagebrush flats, canyons, piñon-juniper woodlands, and open pine-oak forests.
+The striped whipsnake is commonly found in a wide variety of habitats including shrublands, grasslands, sagebrush flats, canyons, piñon-juniper woodlands, and open pine-oak forests.
 It is attracted to both permanent and seasonal rocky streams, and it frequents both flatlands and mountains.

 Behavior

 The species M. taeniatus is diurnal, active during the day, and is very alert and fast moving.
-It seeks shelter in rock outcrops, small mammal burrows, as well as in trees and shrubs depending on the habitat they occupy.
+It seeks shelter in rock outcrops, small mammal burrows, as well as in trees and shrubs depending on the habitat it occupies.
 This snake is nonvenomous, but it preys on a wide variety of species including lizards, other snakes (including venomous rattlesnakes), small mammals, young birds, frogs, and insects.

 Reproduction

+The striped whipsnake is oviparous.
 Little is known about the reproductive activities of M. taeniatus.
 After fertilization the female striped whipsnake will lay a clutch of 3-12 eggs, between the months of June and July, usually in an abandoned rodent burrow.
 One study has shown a natural incubation period of 44 to 58 days.